jhustin5/egain-analytics/README.md

 - **Data Source**: Local JSON file (mock database)

-## Features
+### Features and Navigation

+- **Account Summaries (Landing Page)**
+  View a paginated table of all companies.
+Each row shows the company name, domain, total visits, last seen timestamp, and country.
+A **search bar** at the top lets you look up a company directly by its domain.
+Clicking a company opens its detailed account view.

-- **Account Summary**
+- **Account Details**
-  General summary of company visits; includes search tool to look up a company in greater detail with visualization tools.
+  See a full breakdown of one company’s activity.
+Includes domain, country, total visits, last seen, and calculated interest score.
+Below are tabs with visualizations:
+  - **Top Pages**: Most visited pages for the company.
+  - **Daily Activity**: Visit counts over time.
+  - **Recent Visits**: Table of the most recent interactions.

 - **Web Logs**
-  Web logs with filters for company, country, and visited page.
+  Explore raw visitor logs with pagination.
+Includes filter boxes for **company**, **country**, and **page** to quickly drill into specific activity.

 - **Trends**
-  Visual graphs and tables highlighting interest scores, top companies, countries, and visited pages.
+  View global analytics across all companies with graphs and tables:
+  - **Interest Scores**: Companies ranked by engagement.
+  - **Trending Companies**: Most active companies in the dataset.
+  - **Trending Countries**: Geographic distribution of visits.
+  - **Most Visited Pages**: Popular website sections overall.

+- **Navigation Bar**
+  A persistent top menu links directly to **Account Summaries**, **Web Logs**, and **Trends** for quick access.

 ## API Endpoints